Witt Groups of Curves and Surfaces: Surfaces

 There are two potentially non-zero differentials in Pardon's spectral sequence: the differential \( S^1\colon\CH^1(X)/2\rightarrow \CH^2(X)/2 \), which is simply the squaring operation, and another differential \( d \) from \( H^1_{\et}(X;\Z/2) \) to \( H^3_{\et}(X;\Z/2) \).

 Since the first Stiefel-Whitney class always surjects onto \( H^1_{\et}(X;\Z/2) \), we see from the previous lemma that \( H^1_{\et}(X;\Z/2) \) survives to the \( E_{\infty} \)-page.
 So the differential \( d \) must vanish.
 On the other hand, since \( E_2^{0,2}=E_{\infty}^{0,2} \), the lemma implies that the restriction of the second Stiefel-Whitney class to the kernel of the first gives an isomorphism with \( H^2_{\et}(X;\Z/2)/\Pic(X) \).
 This proves the first statement of the proposition.
-Since \( S^1 \) is the only non-trivial differential left, the values of the shifted Witt groups also follow easily from the spectral sequence.
-This completes the proof of Theorem~\ref{thm:W_Surface}. \endproof In the following corollary, the Chern and Stiefel-Whitney classes refer to the corresponding maps on reduced groups: \shortendisplayskip
+Since \( S^1 \) is the only non-trivial differential left, the values of the shifted Witt groups may also be read off the spectral sequence.
+This completes the proof of Theorem~\ref{thm:W_Surface}. \endproof

-\begin{corollary} Let \( X \) be as above.
-Then the second Stiefel-Whitney class is surjective and restricts to an epimorphism \shortendisplayskip